 New Zealand; Is the North Island or South Island better?

 Alright, my blog gets quite a few hits these days so I should maintain (begin?) some level of professionalism and give a balanced argument.
 However, I have no intention of doing that.
+If you are googling north or south island New Zealand and hoping for a clear answer rather than fence sitting, this is it.

 I’ve recently returned from driving a campervan around New Zealand and if you’re trying to choose which island to visit in New Zealand, north or south, the answer is simple.
 The South Island.